getbubblenow/javicle/README.md

 # Javicle - a JSON Video Composition Language
-JVC (pronounced "Javicle") is a JSON DSL for audio/video transformations.
+Javicle (JVC for short) is a JSON DSL for audio/video transformations.

 Under the hood, it's all shell commands: `ffmpeg`, `mediainfo` and so on.